UncleChen2018/CineFave/README.md

 ## Note

-If you are experiencing delays logging in as a registered user, this may be due to the inactivity of the backend serverless database.
-Please allow a few minutes for the process to complete.
+1. If you are logging in for the first time, it may take a few minutes due to the inactivity of the backend serverless database.

-To resolve the issue more quickly, try clearing your cookies and logging in again.
+2. If you've logged in before and the process gets stuck in the waiting state, try clearing your cookies and logging in again.

 ##